 BREAKFAST & SEMINAR

-The Royal Geographical Society, 1 Kensington Gore, London
+The Royal Society, 6-9 Carlton House Terrace, London

 This event opens the Rushlight Show.
-Breakfast will be served from 8.00am for those who are pre-registered.
+Breakfast will be served from 7.45am for those who are pre-registered.
 Breakfast will then finish being available by 8.30am when the panel commences.
-The panel session will end by 10.00am and then there will be the address by the Minister which will be available to everyone.
-After the address, delegates for just the UK Energy Seminar are asked to leave the theatre and visit the Exhibition before leaving by 11.00am.
+The panel session will end by 10.00am and then there will be the address by the Minister (to be confirmed) which will be available to everyone.
+After the address, delegates for just the UK Transport Energy Seminar are asked to leave the theatre and visit the Exhibition before leaving the venue by 11.00am.

-This is a fundamentally important event for anyone involved with the UK Energy Market.
+This is a fundamentally important event for anyone involved with the UK energy market and the transport sector.

 Chair: Beverley Gower-Jones, CEO, Carbon Limiting Technologies and Chair of BEIS Energy Entrepreneurs Fund Grants Commercial Panel

-10.15am UK Energy Seminar delegates leave the theatre for networking and the Exhibition
+10.15am UK Transport Energy Seminar delegates leave the theatre for networking and the Exhibition